TypingDNA/TypingDnaRecorder-JavaScript/README.md

 ### TypingDNA.addTarget(element_id)
 (Optional) Adds a target to the targetIds array.
 It has to be a text input or text area or any other HTML DOM element that has the .value property.
 You can add multiple targets (such as username and password fields).

-If you omit adding targets the typing patterns will be outputed for the entire typing session.
+If you omit adding targets the typing patterns will be recorded for the entire typing session.

 **Example**
 ```js